OmarZahed/Programming-CW2-/README.md

 ## User Options
-1. Upon starting the client program, users will be presented with the following options:
+Upon starting the client program, users will be presented with the following options:

-2. Login: If you already have an account, choose this option and provide your username and password to access the chat.
+1. Login: If you already have an account, choose this option and provide your username and password to access the chat.

-# Register: New users should select this option to create a new account by providing a username and password.
+2.Register: New users should select this option to create a new account by providing a username and password.